How the National Lung Cancer Screening Program works

 Costs

-You will need to see a healthcare provider (like a GP, a specialist or other qualified healthcare providers) to get a referral for a LDCT scan.
-Healthcare providers who do not bulk bill may charge a general fee for consultations about the NLCSP.
+You will need to see a healthcare provider like a GP, a specialist, nurse practitioner or other qualified healthcare provider to get a request form for a low-dose CT scan.
+Healthcare providers who do not bulk bill may charge a fee for consultations about the program.

-Check what fees your GP charges for consultations when you book your appointment.
-You can visit healthdirect to find a bulk-billing service.
+Check what fees your healthcare provider charges for consultations when you book your appointment.
+You can visit healthdirect to find a bulk billing service.

-There will be 2 new mandatory bulk billing MBS items for LDCT scans under the NLCSP:
+There are 2 new mandatory bulk billing Medicare Benefit Schedule (MBS) items for low-dose CT scans under the program:

-• 1 MBS item for the screening LDCT scan done by the participant every 2 years
+• MBS item 57410 – for the screening low-dose CT scan done by the participant approximately every 2 years

-• 1 MBS item for any follow-up LDCT scans that may be required in the 2-year screening period depending on the results of the screening LDCT scan.
+• MBS item 57413 – for any interval low-dose CT scans that may be required, depending on the results of previous scans.

-This is because as a bulk-billed item, a radiology provider accepts the schedule fee as full payment for the service (and cannot charge a co-payment) when claiming from MBS.
+You will not have any out-of-pocket costs for the low-dose CT scan through the program.
+This is because, as mandatory bulk billed items, a radiology provider accepts the schedule fee as full payment for the service when claiming from MBS.
+They cannot charge a co-payment.

 Help and support to stop smoking